ankane/dbx/README.md

 ### Upsert

-*Available for PostgreSQL, MySQL, MariaDB, SQLite, and SQL Server*
+*Available for PostgreSQL, MySQL, MariaDB, SQLite, SQL Server, and DuckDB*

 *Atomically* insert if they don’t exist, otherwise update them